 Western Political Thought I

-(Cross-listed as CLS 0041 and PS 0041.)
+(Cross-listed as CLS 0041 and PHIL 0041.)
 Central concepts of ancient, medieval, and early modern political thought.
 Ideas of Thucydides, Aristophanes, Plato, and Aristotle during the rise and fall of Athens.
-Subsequent transformations of political philosophy related to the decline of the Roman empire and the origins and development of Christian political doctrine, and the new political outlook of those who challenge the hegemony of Christianity.
+Subsequent transformations of political philosophy related to the decline of the Roman empire and the origins and development of Christian political doctrine, and the new political outlook of those who challenged the hegemony of Christianity.
 Analysis of how premodern political thought helped structure future political debate.

 - School of Arts & Sciences